kailash-manasarovar/statement/docs/timeline/2026/july.md

 - They tell me they've heard about, or accessed maybe (he was hacked a few months back and I noticed and told him), Chris Ludwick's database recording the collection of porn he has of me, and others no doubt.
 - It's on excel apparently.
-- My view is he gave the VHS's to Mel to look after - I think he has/had an allotment in Hornsey somewhere.
+- My view is he gave the VHS's to Mel to look after - I think Mel has/had an allotment in Hornsey somewhere.
 - I told them that on my Samsung ages ago - which I believe is full controlled by the CIA - so if no-one else received that message, bingo!

 ### Snoopy videos